01 of 10

 Have you been wondering what to do with a collection of paint strips or chips from the home improvement center?
 Or are you just wanting to add a wild and unusual shot of color and pattern to your bedroom walls?
 Head to your local Lowe’s or Home Depot, and ask the paint department to save all of the old paint strips that would otherwise be tossed when manufacturers change their offerings.
 Then, use small dots of poster putty to adhere the strips to your walls.
-You can create an ombre effect, make a rainbow or stick with just one color family.
+You can create an ombre effect, make a rainbow or stick with just one color family like this room from Design Sponge.
 This is another idea that’s great for renters.Continue to 5 of 10 below.

 05 of 10

 Who said gorgeous hammered tin tiles are only for bathroom walls or kitchen backsplashes?
-Take a look at the bedroom shown here, and you’ll see that the self-adhesive tiles add just as much wow factor to the bedroom.
+Take a look at the bedroom shown here from Contour Interior Design.
+You’ll see that the self-adhesive tiles add just as much wow factor to the bedroom.
 Mix and match designs, or do the entire wall with one pattern—whichever you like best.
 This is a great weekend project, but be sure to measure carefully before you start, and remember, tin is sharp.Continue to 6 of 10 below.

 06 of 10